gh-viewer/book/sharing-ui-components.md

 ### Shared styles

 Let's start our shared UI by defining some common styles that can be used by various components.
 Let's create a `styles.js` file inside a new `src/components` folder.
-We will use this `src` folder to put our application code, and the `components` one to defined the React components and associated UI modules, like `styles.js`.
+We will use this `src` folder to put our application code, and the `components` one to define the React components and associated UI modules, like `styles.js`.

 ```js
 import { Platform, StyleSheet } from 'react-native'